meekm/LoRaSoundkit/README.md

 > Sound Kit TTGO board

 ## Electronic components assembly
-The software is based on ESP32 processor wtih Lora RFM95 module.
+The software is based on ESP32 processor with Lora RFM95 module.
 Two boards has been tested viz.
 Sparkfun LoRa board and TTGO LoRa board.
+The TTGO LoRa  board does have an OLED display, and will display the average dB(A), dB(C) and dB(z) levels.

 #### Components
 * Sparkfun LoRa Gateway 1-channel ESP32 (used as Sensor), or TTGO LoRa32 V1
 * I2S MEMS microphone SPH046 or I2S MEMS microphone NMP441